Arcitan/Solitaire-CLI/README.md

 be allowed to execute commands that are legal moves under the Solitaire rules linked above.
 If you attempt to execute a move that is not legal, you'll see an error message and you'll be prompted to re-enter a valid move.

+Note that because I couldn't find a universal way to display the color of cards across all terminals, each card's string representation is only going to tell you its rank and suit.
+But it's always the case that hearts and diamonds are one color, and clubs and spades are another color, so the task of matching opposite colors is the same as matching a heart/diamond with a club/spade.

 ## Design Choices
 I chose to go with a fairly OOP-heavy approach, as I feel that the design of Solitaire lends itself really nicely to